-More than 200 Palestinians were wounded outside the Al-Aqsa Mosque in occupied East Jerusalem as Israeli police fired rubber-coated metal bullets, tear gas and stun grenades towards rock-hurling protesters.
+More than 200 Palestinians have been wounded outside the Al-Aqsa Mosque in occupied East Jerusalem as Israeli police fired rubber-coated metal bullets, tear gas and stun grenades towards rock-hurling protesters.

 Tens of thousands of worshippers had earlier packed Islam’s third-holiest site on the final Friday of Ramadan and many stayed on to protest against Israeli plans to evict Palestinian families from their homes on land claimed by Jewish settlers in the Sheikh Jarrah neighbourhood of East Jerusalem.

 Palestinians have staged a series of sit-ins in the area in recent days denouncing Israeli orders for them to vacate their homes.
 Israeli security forces have attacked the sit-ins using skunk water, tear gas, rubber-coated bullets and shock grenades.
 Dozens of Palestinians have been arrested.

 Here is how countries and the international community have so far reacted to the events at Al-Aqsa and Sheikh Jarrah:

 The UN’s rights office urged Israel to call off any forced evictions and warned its actions could amount to “war crimes”.